-Board has set medical mal-

-practice rates in the state's

-assigned risk pool 40 per

-cent lower than the indus

-try asked for.
-Doctors in-

-sured through the risk

-sharing pool will pay 18 to

-20 per cent more than the

-highest rates charged by

-New rates for the Texas

-companies writing insur-

-Medical Liability Insur-

-ance Underwriting Associ-

-ation (JUA) will cover

-physicians, surgeons, hos-

-pitals, podiatrists and

-nurse anesthetists who

-cannot obtain profession

-insurance on the open mar-
+The State Insurance Board has set medical malpractice rates in the state's assigned risk pool 40 per cent lower than the industry asked for.
+Doctors insured through the risksharing pool will pay 18 to 20 per cent more than the highest rates charged by companies writing insurance voluntarily.

+New rates for the Texas Medical Liability Insurance Underwriting Association (JUA) will cover physicians, surgeons, hospitals, podiatrists and nurse anesthetists who cannot obtain profession insurance on the open mar-

-re-submit its rate filings.
+The Board asked JUA to re-submit its rate filings, terming those first submitted excessive.

-Base premiums for \$100,000/\$300,000 limits

-for non-surgical physicians

-in Harris County were set

-at \$1,800 and at \$1,200 for

-the same class of physicians
+Base premiums for \$100,000/\$300,000 limits for non-surgical physicians in Harris County were set at \$1,800 and at \$1,200 for the same class of physicians in the rest of the state.

-Rates were adopted for

-more than 30 classes of

-physicians and surgeons

-including doctors normally
+Rates were adopted for more than 30 classes of physicians and surgeons including doctors normally classified as "high risks."

-thopedic surgeons will pay

-\$14,000 in Harris County

-and \$9,600 in the rest of the

-state.
-Harris County plastic

-surgeons will pay \$10,800.

-those in other areas \$7,200.
+Neurosurgeons and orthopedic surgeons will pay highest premiums-\$14,000 in Harris County and \$9,600 in the rest of the state.
+Harris County plastic surgeons will pay \$10,800, those in other areas \$7,200.

-Hospital rates are \$420

-per bed plus \$42 for ever
+Hospital rates are \$420 per bed plus \$42 for ever 100 out-patient visits.